vectara/vectara-answer/HOSTING.md

            console.log(JSON.stringify(error))
        })
   ```
+  - Execute `node <command.js>`

-  Above code would create and deploy the Vectara Answer service on the Render.
+  This would create and deploy the vectara-answer service on Render.
 You can visit the [API docs](https://api-docs.render.com/reference/introduction) for more information.
   #### Note: You can't create free-tier services with the Render API.
 Please check out the Render plans for more details.